Skip to main content

 Grind.
 Medium-fine, finer than drip, coarser than espresso.
 Too coarse and the water races through before it extracts, leaving a thin, sour cup.
 Too fine and the bed clogs, the brew stalls past five minutes, and bitterness creeps in.

 Pour pattern.
-The lever that separates a good V60 from a flat one.
+Pour matters more on a V60 than on any other brewer because the cone gives water nowhere to pool.
 Bloom first with 40ml (1.4 fl oz) to let trapped gas escape, then pour in slow concentric circles from center outward.
 Pouring too fast or only down the center channels water past the grounds and extracts unevenly.

 What makes this ours